VidHarm: A Clip Based Dataset for Harmful Content Detection

 \subsection{Data Analysis}

-A natural question to ask is if the labels are accurate.
-Interestingly, due to the data collection method, it is simple to calculate an estimate of the labeling error.
-In Table \ref{tab:humanlabel} an estimate of the individual labeling error in the data is presented.
-This gives us a reasonable human-level performance indicator and performing better than this could be considered superhuman performance.
+For all datasets, an estimate of the labeling error is vital.
+In Table \ref{tab:humanlabel} an estimate of the individual annotation error in the data is presented.
+This is a reasonable human-level performance indicator and performing better than this could be considered superhuman performance.
 Note that the BT label is, for humans, the simplest to label correctly.
 This is possibly due to the fact that it is often marked by the absence of harmful content, while the other labels must distinguish between different levels of harmfulness.
 However, models trained on VidHarm did not in general perform better on the BT label than the other labels.

 An interesting question is the relation between the clip-level labels and the trailer-level labels.
 For this purpose a simple model is proposed.
 The model simply predicts the highest rated clip as the rating of the trailer in full.
 It turns out that this is a quite powerful predictor, as demonstrated in Table \ref{tab:clip_to_trailer}.
 Furthermore, a grid search over the space of affine combinations shows that the identity predictor is close to, if not the best possible affine predictor, as can be seen in Figure \ref{fig:clip_to_trailer_grid}.
 The signed error residual is furthermore close to unbiased, with $\mathbf{E}(r) = -0.12$.
 This seems to indicate that the clip level annotations are fundamentally connected to the full trailer annotations.
 While this is perhaps not surprising, it has not been investigated previously, and further validates the approach in using short clips.